Pelochus/bt-crazyflies/README.md

 through the development of an open-source firmware based on the Paparazzi UAV project and the implementation of an algorithm for coordinated movement between them.

-These project uses the Crazyflie 2.1 from Bitcraze with its corresponding accessories.
+This project uses the Crazyflie 2.1 from Bitcraze with its corresponding accessories.

 ## Index